 IFRS 9 requires recognising a loss allowance equal to either 12-month ECLs or lifetime ECLs.
 The EFSF calculates 12-month ECLs, except when a significant increase in credit risk occurs on a financial asset, which would then require the ECL calculation on a lifetime basis.

 The stage allocation returned Stage 1 for all lending exposures.
-No Expected Credit Loss was recorded on lending exposures as of 31 December 2023.
+No Expected Credit Loss was recorded on lending exposures as of 31 December 2024 (31 December 2023: nil).

 4.1.3.
 CREDIT RISK ON TREASURY FINANCIAL ASSETS